Tutorial: Features & labels#

 Context relevant for analyses includes anything that’s needed to interpret & model data.

-So, lamindb.File and lamindb.Dataset track:
+So, lamindb.Artifact and lamindb.Collection track:

 • data sources, data transformations, models, users & pipelines that performed transformations (provenance)